 Contact Tracing: Refers to a disease control measure that is employed to prevent further spread of the virus.
-Contract tracers’ responsibilities include the following: immediately identify and interview individuals with confirmed or presumed COVID-19 infections; support the isolation of confirmed or presumed cases; notify contacts of confirmed or presumed cases of their exposure, assess their level of risk and symptoms, and provide instructions for quarantining and monitoring of symptoms; assist individuals with symptoms with accessing testing and their healthcare needs; and provide ongoing resources and support as needed to all.
+A contract tracer’s responsibilities include the following: immediately identify and interview individuals with confirmed or probable COVID-19 infections; support the isolation of confirmed or probable cases; notify contacts of confirmed or probable cases of their exposure, assess their level of risk and symptoms, and provide instructions for quarantining and monitoring of symptoms; assist symptomatic individuals with accessing testing and their healthcare needs; and provide ongoing resources and support as needed.

 Infectious period: Period of time when a case is infectious and can spread the virus to others.
 With COVID-19 this typically begins two days prior to the onset of symptoms and lasts the duration of the illness.

-Isolation: A means of separating an individual who has tested positive for COVID-19 or is a presumed case from others who are healthy.
+Isolation: A means of separating an individual who has a confirmed or probable case of COVID-19 from others who are healthy.
 Isolation restricts the movement of the ill individual to help stop the spread of the virus.
 The individual is isolated through the duration of their illness.

 Physical contact: Refers to an individual who has had physical contact with a case during the case’s infectious period.